Landscaping takes many forms and mowing the lawn is just one element in maintaining a pristine garden.

 With fall comes the menace of leaves all over your garden and often using a rake is not the most practical or effective option.

-In today’s backpack blower reviews, we’ll look at a simple but ingenious solution to help you keep your garden looking at its very best without straining yourself or eating up too much time.
+In today’s backpack leaf blower reviews, we’ll look at a simple but ingenious solution to help you keep your garden looking at its very best without straining yourself or eating up too much time.

 Here’s a quick snapshot of the 5 backpack blowers we’ll explore in more detail:

-Best Backpack Blower Reviews
+Backpack Leaf Blower Reviews

-First up in our best backpack blower reviews is a powerful cordless electric from the highly reputable Greenworks.
+First up in our best backpack leaf blower reviews is a powerful cordless electric from the highly reputable Greenworks.

 This blower is part of the line of 80V MAX equipment so the lithium-ion battery can be switched out across your range of Greenworks gear.